Tuition and Required Fees

 Tuition and Fee Exemptions/Waivers

 As a state-sponsored institution of higher education in Texas, The University of Texas at Dallas is authorized to award tuition and fee exemptions and/or waivers to students who qualify based on statutory criteria.
-Effective Fall 2014, in order to continue to qualify for many of the tuition and fee exemptions or waivers, students must maintain a minimum grade point average for making satisfactory academic progress at The University of Texas at Dallas.
-In addition, in order to continue to qualify for most tuition and fee exemptions, graduate students must not complete an excessive number of semester credit hours (Texas Education Code, Section 54.012).
+In order to continue to qualify for many of the tuition and fee exemptions or waivers, graduate students must maintain a minimum cumulative grade point average of a 3.0 in order to make satisfactory academic progress at The University of Texas at Dallas.
 See http://www.utdallas.edu/student/finaid/SAP.htm for details regarding the satisfactory academic progress criteria and policies.

-The following list of exemptions and waivers may be available to UT Dallas students:1
+The following list of exemptions and waivers are available to UT Dallas graduate students:1

 - Academic Common Market Waiver